• Home

 Be Mindful of What You Eat

-And then there is the food you choose to eat.
-I gravitate towards more fibrous dishes for many reasons.
-One, these really help my digestion.
-Two, I love crunch and color and texture.
-Three, I am not a sweets fan at all so the occasional cookie doesn’t send me into depression.
+Then, there is the food you choose to eat.
+I gravitate towards more fibrous dishes for many reasons, one being these really help my digestion.
+Two, I love crunch, color, and texture – and finally, I am not a sweets fan at all so the occasional cookie doesn’t send me into depression.
 Choosing more fiber-rich food will help anyone in the long run.
-And there are a lot of delicious Christmas dishes that are high in fiber so thinking that you will have nothing to eat or serve is a myth.
-Just do the research.
+There are a lot of delicious Christmas dishes that are high in fiber so thinking that you will have nothing to eat or serve is a myth.
+Starting your day off right is also important, which is why I have looked into dietary supplements such as Activated You Morning Complete.
+Getting that energy boost in the morning is so crucial, and getting all those nutrients in will definitely combat the sluggish feeling you can get over the holidays.

 Relax